Most people don’t have a lack of goals—they have too many goals and zero action.

 I ask what they did today to move towards that goal.
 “I’m going to start on Monday…” Monday never comes.

-The harsh reality is that your goals don’t give a damn about your good intentions.
-They care about your actions.
-Period.
+The harsh reality is that your goals don’t care about your good intentions.
+They care about your actions, period.

 So why do so many people fail to take action?